cffls/matic-docs/docs/develop/network-details/full-node.md

 ---
 id: full-node
 title: Run a Full Node
-description: Learn how to run a full node on Polygon using utility scripts
+description: Learn how to run a full node on the Polygon network using utility scripts.
 keywords:
   - docs
+  - polygon wiki
+  - full node
+  - mainnet
+  - heimdall
-  - matic
+  - bor
 image: https://matic.network/banners/matic-network-16x9.png
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This section guides you through starting and running a full node from a package.
+This document guides you through the process of starting and running a full node on the Polygon network from a package.

-For the system requirements, see [Minimum Technical Requirements](https://docs.polygon.technology/docs/develop/network-details/technical-requirements).
+For the system requirements, see [Minimum Technical Requirements](technical-requirements.md).

-:::note
+:::tip

 Steps in this guide involve waiting for the Heimdall and Bor services to fully sync.
 This process takes several days to complete.